 Most people do not understand this, but you cannot do your job as a local Member if you are a member for the ALP or LNP.
 This is because your vote is permanently bound in ‘Faustian pact’ (https://bit.ly/2Oa4VLQ) that prevents you standing up for your electorate.

 For example you may represent an area that has sugar cane farmers.
-If the party moves legislation that harms them, then you vote for it.
+However, if your party moves legislation that harms them, then you must vote for it.

-What about asking questions in parliament on behalf of your constituents?
+Nor as a Party MP can you ask hard questions in parliament on behalf of their constituents.
 To be a good member I had to ask questions like, “why are waiting lists so long in Cairns?”

 On top of this there were areas of policy the Queensland Government adopted I could not ever consciously support.
-Most importantly I did not see coal has anything to Queensland, either economically, socially or environmentally.
-I am also opposed to the fracking undertaken by the Coal Seam Gas (CSG) industry.
+Most importantly I did not see coal as a part of Queensland’s future, either economically, socially or environmentally.
+I also opposed the fracking undertaken by the Coal Seam Gas (CSG) industry.
 Mining certainly has a role to play in Queensland’s economy, however, it is vital our government protects our most valuable asset, our water.
 CSG hurts our farmers, our food production, and our health.

-My other concern is the lack of transparency and accountability in Queensland politics.
+My other concern was the lack of transparency and accountability in Queensland politics.
 Just some of the local government reforms I fought for were) Real time reporting of campaign donations; b) Banning of Campaign donations from property developers to Local Government candidates; and c) Restoring independence to the CEO by reducing Executive overreach by Mayors.